CyberCRI/learn-ext/src/pages/privacy-policy/privacy.md

 # Privacy Policy

-_This policy was last modified on 19th November._
+_This policy was last modified on 27th February 2020._

 Thanks for using WeLearn!
 Protecting your privacy is our highest priority and we take it as a serious responsibility.
 Please read our privacy policy to know how we handle it.
 This privacy policy applies to all information collected by us when you use WeLearn services.
 It is aimed to help you understand what information we collect from you, why we collect it, and what you can do to update or delete your information.